 The Harriet Overton Stimson Music Director

 Morlot was Chief Conductor of La Monnaie for three years (2012–14).
-During this time he conducted several new productions including La Clemenza di Tito, Jenůfa and Pelléas et Mélisande.
-Concert performances, both in Brussels and Aix-en-Provence, included repertoire by Beethoven, Stravinsky, Britten, Webern and Bruneau.
+During this time he conducted several new productions including La Clemenza di Tito, Jenůfa and Pelléas et Mélisande as well as concert performances in both Brussels and at the Aix-en-Provence Easter Festival.

 Photo Credit: Lisa-Marie Mazzucco